 Once you have found the provider you the parent, someone with parental responsibility, or the child if aged 16 or over, will need to become the Registered Contact.
 A Registered Contact is needed on the Plan to be able to manage the Child Trust Fund.

-If we are looking after the Child Trust Fund and you the parent, or a person with parental responsibility, or you are the child and over the age of 16 and would like to become the Registered Contact, please download and complete the form.
+If we are looking after the Child Trust Fund and you are the parent, or a person with parental responsibility, or you are the child and over the age of 16 and would like to become the Registered Contact, please download and complete the form.
 If you would like to change the current Registered Contact to another person with parental responsibility or you are the child over age 16, the current Registered Contact will have to request this change by calling Customer Services.
 Once completed, you will be able to activate a MyPlans account, where you can manage and view the Plan online, make contributions and see the Plan’s value and performance.

 To find out more about what happens to the Child Trust Fund when your child reaches 18, please visit our Child Trust Fund Information Hub.